TheREProject/TrueNAS-Migration/01-snags-and-resolutions.md

   - (e.g 2) scsi1: /dev/disk/by-id/ata-WDC-YYYY,serial=UNIQUE456

 ## Unable to add disk to TrueNAS Pool
 - With the serial key issues resolved, another issue arose.
 Disk 1 could not be added to the current Pool.
-This is because Scale does not accept Pools with whitespace in the name (Big Pool) The previous name was grandfathered in.
+This is because Scale does not accept Pools with white space in the name (Big Pool) The previous name was grandfathered in.

   - To resolve this, we need to rename the pool (which may prevent future issues)
   - **NOTE:** If your system-dataset is on the pool, its a good idea to move it back to a different pool, or perhaps the boot pool.